jaybeeuu/jaybeeuu-dev/packages/posts/src/premature-optimisation.md

 (we will overwhelmingly be unlucky since the random string is unlikely to be in the array) and have to iterate the whole array.

-So to speed things up and make your site, API, CLI tool, what have you perform better we could use a [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) .
+So to speed things up and make our site, API, CLI tool, what have you perform better we could use a [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) .
 It's similar to an array in that you can iterate though the members in insertion order,